SerrpentDagger/commands/docs/Scripting.md

 ## When in Doubt, ?
 '?' is a very useful symbol in Scajl.
 It causes help text to be printed about various constructs.
 If you enter '?' as a single line, it will give you an overview of the current structure of functionality exposed to the Scajl runtime, including global Commands, Object Types and Libraries.
 When used on a single element, it can give you information about a specific Command or Object Type.

+## Aborting Script Executtion
+Scajl Scripts are meant to be used for a variety of things, including mouse and keyboard manipulation.
+To this end, it is very easy to abort Script execution at any time.
+You can do so by simply moving your mouse to the top left corner of the moniter.
+The Script will then terminate before running the next Scajl Executable.

 ## Syntax
 Scajl is a command-based scripting language.
 The general syntax reflects this structure.
 An executable Command is composed of a Head, and an Argument list.
 These can further be broken down.
 There are then several expansions on this format, which allow for greater flexibility in scripting.